freeseek/mocha/wdl/README.md

 Some files in this table can be provided in gzip format and the **sam** alignment file can be provided either as a SAM or as a BAM file.
 The pipeline will process these seamlessly

 It is extremely important that the **batch_id** column contains unique IDs.
 Repeated IDs will cause undefined behavior.
 It is also equally important that, if the boolean **realign** variable is left to its default **false** value, then the **csv** manifest files must be provided with respect to the same reference genome as the one selected in the **ref_json_file** variable.
 A mismatch in the two references will cause undefined behavior.
 For newer DNA microarrays, Illumina follows a convention of providing manifest files ending with the **1** suffix for GRCh37 (e.g\. `Multi-EthnicGlobal_D1.csv`) amd ending with the **2** suffix for GRCh38 (e.g\. `Multi-EthnicGlobal_D2.csv`).
-We recommend to always use GRCh38 with the latter type of manifest files and, whenever not available from Illumina, to set the boolean **realign** variable to **true**
+We recommend to always use GRCh38 with the latter type of manifest files and, whenever GRCh38 manifests are not available from Illumina, to still use GRCh38 by setting the boolean **realign** variable to **true**

 If you are running the pipeline in **idat** mode, it is important that the **bpm** file name matches the internal descriptor file name or a safety check during the conversion from GTC to VCF will fail.
 You can verify the internal descriptor file name with the command `bcftools +gtc2vcf -b $bpm_file`.
 We have observed discrepancies only in old Illumina BPM manifest files.
 If necessary, you can use set the boolean flag **do_not_check_bpm** to turn off this safety check

 The **snp** files are usually the ones generated by the Affymetrix Power Tools as **AxiomGT1.snp-posteriors.txt** files.
 If the **sam** files are provided then the genome coordinates in the **csv** manifests will be updated during conversion to **vcf** even if the boolean flag **realign** is set to false

-If the CSV manifest file is provided according to a genome reference different from the one you wish to run the MoChA analysis on, you can either provide a SAM/BAM file with realignments for the surrounding flanking sequences for each SNP as described <a href="https://github.com/freeseek/gtc2vcf#using-an-alternative-genome-reference">here</a>, or you can set the **realign** boolean flag to **true** so that the SNPs in the manifest files will be automatically realigned and, when the VCF files are created, the entries will be assigned coordinates on the new reference on the fly
+If the CSV manifest file is provided according to a genome reference different from the one you wish to run the MoChA analysis on, you can either provide a SAM/BAM file with realignments for the surrounding flanking sequences for each SNP as described <a href="https://github.com/freeseek/gtc2vcf#using-an-alternative-genome-reference">here</a>, or you can set the **realign** boolean flag to **true** so that the SNPs in the manifest files will be automatically realigned and, when the VCF files are created, the entries will be assigned coordinates for the new reference on the fly

 To reduce redundancy in your tables, you can omit the paths of the files included in each group (as depicted in the previous figure) and include them once for each group in the optional variable **manifest_path**, **ref_path**, and in the optional **path** column in the **batch_tsv_file** table